2026 Straight Talk Wireless 500 props, odds, picks, predictions: NASCAR experts backing Keselowski over Busch

 Phil Bobbitt and Steve Greco revealed their picks for Sunday's 2026 NASCAR Cup Straight Talk Wireless 500 at Phoenix Raceway

-Tyler Reddick is one of the favorites as he looks to win his fourth race in a row at the NASCAR Straight Talk 500 on Sunday at Phoenix Raceway in Avondale, Ariz.
+Tyler Reddick looks to win his fourth race in a row at the NASCAR Straight Talk 500 2026 on Sunday at Phoenix Raceway in Avondale, Ariz.
 Reddick led for 58 laps last week at the DuraMax Texas Grand Prix at the Circuit of the Americas in Austin, Texas, as he nosed out race favorite Shane Van Gisbergen.
 Reddick upped his career win total to 11 with 95 top-10 finishes.
-Ryan Blaney is the race favorite at +500 (risk $100 to win $500) at FanDuel.
+Ryan Blaney is the favorite at +380 (risk $100 to win $380) in the 2026 NASCAR at Phoenix odds at FanDuel Sportsbook.

-Among the other favorites are William Byron, Kyle Larson and Denny Hamlin (+650), Christopher Bell (+700), Reddick and Joey Logano (+1100), Chase Elliott (+1600) and Chase Briscoe (+1800).
-Bell won last year's race, the third in a row for him early in the 2025 Cup Series.
-He closed out the season with four total wins.
+Among the other favorites are Joey Logano, who claimed the pole position on Saturday, at +500 and Kyle Larson at +750.
+Christopher Bell, the defending event champion, is +850, while Reddick is +1600.
 Sunday's race is set to start at 3:30 p.m.
 ET.
-Before entering any 2026 Straight Talk Wireless 500 props or NASCAR parlay picks, be sure to see what elite expert auto racing handicappers Phil Bobbitt and Steve Greco have to say.
+Before entering any 2026 Straight Talk Wireless 500 picks, props or NASCAR parlays, be sure to see what elite expert auto racing handicappers Phil Bobbitt and Steve Greco have to say.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: